kimtth/visual-genius/README.md

 ## Why did you start planning this project?

-1. <b>Personal experience</b>: During my participation in a project last year, I took part in an activity involving the creation of a visual card.
+1. <b>Personal experience</b>: I took part in an activity involving the creation of a visual card.
 The activity required cutting an image from a book and covering it with a laminated sheet, which was then heated to attach it to the image.
 However, I found this process to be extremely time-consuming and challenging considering the final outcome.

 2. <b>Market demands</b>: My team's market research revealed that the existing products in this particular niche market were both expensive and of inferior quality.
 It was apparent that there was an opportunity to provide a better solution for consumers.